oflisback/nvim-config-switcher/README.md

 ### nvcs

-Use `nvcs` to list available environments and to select which environment that should be the default one next time `launcher` is started.
+Use `nvcs` to add, list or select which environment that should be the default one next time `launcher` is run.

 ### Neovim plugin